VODAN-Development/Thinx/FAQ.md

 ### What is Thinx?

 Thinx is a web-based platform that helps researchers analyze human trafficking and migration data.
-It lets you:
+It provides:
-- Connect to research databases without programming
+- Connection to research databases without programming
-- Visualize victim data with dashboards and charts
+- Visualization of victim data with dashboards and charts
-- Use AI to automatically organize interview data
+- AI to automatically organize interview data
-- Run queries to find patterns and insights
+- Query tools to find patterns and insights

-**Think of it as:** A user-friendly interface for exploring complex research databases.
+Think of it as a user-friendly interface for exploring complex research databases.

 ### Who is Thinx for?

-- 👨‍🔬 **Social science researchers** studying human trafficking
+- Social science researchers studying human trafficking
-- 📊 **Data analysts** working with interview data
+- Data analysts working with interview data
-- 🏛️ **NGO workers** analyzing humanitarian data
+- NGO workers analyzing humanitarian data
-- 🎓 **Graduate students** learning data science methods
+- Graduate students learning data science methods

-**No programming experience required!**
+No programming experience required.

 ### Do I need to know programming?

-**No!** Thinx is designed for non-technical users.
+No. Thinx is designed for non-technical users.
 You can:
-- ✅ Click buttons to connect to databases
+- Click buttons to connect to databases
-- ✅ Use dropdowns to select options
+- Use dropdowns to select options
-- ✅ Fill in forms to configure settings
+- Fill in forms to configure settings
-- ✅ View data in tables and charts
+- View data in tables and charts

-**Optional:** Advanced users can write custom SPARQL queries, but it's not required.
+Optional: Advanced users can write custom SPARQL queries, but it's not required.

 ### How long does it take to get started?

-- ⏱️ **Installation:** 5-10 minutes (first time)
+- Installation: 5-10 minutes (first time)
-- ⏱️ **Setup:** 2-3 minutes (create connection)
+- Setup: 2-3 minutes (create connection)
-- ⏱️ **Learning:** 15-30 minutes (explore features)
+- Learning: 15-30 minutes (explore features)

-**Total:** You can be exploring data in under 20 minutes!
+Total: You can be exploring data in under 20 minutes.

 ---

-## Installation & Setup
+## Installation and Setup

 ### What do I need to install?

 **Only one thing:** Docker Desktop

 - **Download:** [docker.com/get-started](https://docker.com/get-started)
-- **Size:** ~500MB download
+- **Size:** Approximately 500MB download
 - **Requirements:**
   - Windows 10/11 (Pro, Enterprise, or Education) OR Windows 10 Home with WSL2
   - Mac OS 10.15 or newer